Mohd-Hassan-Abbas/MessageCentral/README.md

 # MessageCentral

-Global Messaging  | Made Effortless | Send SMS and WhatsApp messages to customers anywhere in the world!
+## Message Central OTP SMS Verification API
+### Message Central is a CPaaS solution with OTP SMS APIs, SMS APIs, and WhatsApp marketing platform.
+You can reach customers across the globe and enable engaging and effective communication strategies.

-# Send SMS with Lightning-Fast Delivery
+### Send SMS with Lightning-Fast Delivery

 Message Now is a bulk SMS service provided by Message Central.
 It allows businesses to send large volumes of text messages to their customers or subscribers simultaneously, enabling efficient and effective communication.